THE CENTER FOR VETERANS AND THEIR FAMILIES AT RUSH

 Illinois Joining Forces is a statewide, public partnership of veteran and military-serving organizations.
 IJF collaborates in person and online to help veterans and their families navigate the resources available to veterans.
 This organization believes veterans shouldn’t have to drift from office to office or website to website to determine who or what best serves their specific needs.
 Instead, IJF’s website helps veterans quickly find answers in one place.

-HDA is a leader in building the capacity of communities to better meet the needs of veterans and their families.
+SPW is a leader in building the capacity of communities to better meet the needs of veterans and their families.
 Their programs improve health care access, while also educating providers about the needs of service members, veterans and their families.
-HDA also provides training and support to peer-to-peer community networks that help veterans navigate public benefits and access resources to address the unique challenges facing disabled veterans returning home.
+SPW also provides training and support to peer-to-peer community networks that help veterans navigate public benefits and access resources to address the unique challenges facing disabled veterans returning home.

 We believe in serving those who have served.
 The Chicago Park District offers a variety of free sports and arts programs specifically for U.S. veterans and active military personnel, as well as a series of veteran-resource expos in the fall and winter at select citywide field houses.
 For more information about upcoming veterans events and programs, contact Maribel Mejia of the Chicago Park District at 312.745.2062 or email@example.com